-At some campus centers, including the Parkville campus, employee identification cards may be used to verify the identity of persons suspected to be in campus facilities without permission.
+Employee identification cards may be used to verify the identity of persons suspected to be in campus facilities without permission.
+Campus Centers on military bases must have authorized access.

 Security Considerations in the Maintenance of Facilities

 Security also is a consideration in maintaining campus facilities.